Higher states of the $B_c$ meson family: Introduction

+For reflecting the coupled-channel effect generally, we introduce the screening effect \cite{2017A} in the potential model adopted in this work present the mass spectrum for higher states of $B_c$ meson.
+The detail can be found in the next section.
+Accompanied with the obtained mass values of these discussed $B_c$ mesons, we can also numerically get the corresponding spatial wave functions for the higher states of $B_c$ meson, which can be applied to the calculation of two-body Okuba–Zweig–Iizuka (OZI) allowed strong decays and radiative decays of them.
+The information of mass spectrum, strong decays and radiative decays may form a general ideal of the spectroscopy of $B_c$ meson.
+We hope that the present study can not only reflect the coupled-channel effect in the $B_c$ meson spectroscopy, but also provide theoretical hints to experimental search for higher $B_c$ states in the future.

 The structure of this paper is as follows.
-In {Sec. \ref{sec2}}, we adopt the Cornell potential model by including the screening effect to study the mass spectra of $B_c$ mesons.
-In {Sec. \ref{sec3}}, we present the detailed study of the OZI-allowed two-body strong decays of the discussed $B_c$ mesons and predict their decay widths by using the QPC model.
-We calculate the decay widths of the electric dipole(E1) and magnetic dipole(M1) radiative transition of $B_c$ mesons in {Sec. \ref{sec4}}.
+In {Sec. \ref{sec2}}, we adopt the Cornell potential model including the screening effect to study the mass spectrum of $B_c$ mesons.
+In {Sec. \ref{sec3}}, we present the detailed study of the OZI-allowed two-body strong decays and radiative decays of the discussed $B_c$ mesons.
+We analysis decay behaviors of higher excited states of $B_c$ mesons in {Sec. \ref{sec4}}.
 The paper ends with a conclusion.